arkCyber/AuroraExt/docs/providers/openai.md

 ::: info
-For Ollama, LM Studio, and Llamafile, you don't need to add any models since Aurora will automatically fetch them from the API.
+For Ollama, LM Studio, Llamafile, and 01.AI, you don't need to add any models since Aurora will automatically fetch them from the API.
 :::